kartoza/docker-geoserver/README.md

 ### Enable disk quota storage in PostgreSQL backend

 GeoServer defaults to using HSQL datastore for configuring disk quota.
 You can alternatively use a PostgreSQL backend as a disk quota store.
-You will need to run a PostgreSQL DB and link it to a GeoServer instance.
+When using a PostgreSQL backend, you need to have a running instance of the database which can be connected to.

 If you want to test it locally with docker-compose postgres db you need to specify these env variables:
 ```bash